 - Offering a group coverage HRA or a health stipend is an affordable solution for employers looking to reduce their employees' financial burden when accessing fertility care and other pregnancy-related benefits.

 Why you should offer fertility benefits

 Offering comprehensive fertility benefits is critical for organizations striving to be more inclusive.
-After all, fertility is not just a women’s issue.
+After all, fertility isn’t just a women’s issue.

-Family-planning benefits should meet the needs of employees of any orientation and gender identity to be truly inclusive, including same-sex couples, LGBTQ+ employees, and male staff members.
-This benefit should also extend to single parents, as an infertility diagnosis isn’t bound by marital status.
+Family-planning benefits should meet the needs of employees of any orientation and gender identity to be genuinely inclusive, including same-sex couples, LGBTQ+ employees, and male staff members.
+This benefit should also extend to single parents, as an infertility diagnosis can affect any individual regardless of marital status.

 Additionally, fertility benefits are becoming a top consideration in today’s job market.
-One study2 found that 88% of employees said they would switch jobs to get fertility coverage.
+A Carrot Fertility study2 found that 88% of employees said they would switch jobs to get fertility coverage.
 61% of employees with fertility benefits also reported greater company loyalty and improved workplace culture.

 With these stats, it’s easy to see that fertility coverage can help employers recruit and retain top talent.